 - 2 tablespoons flour

-- Bake for about 3 minutes on medium-high heat on both sides until golden brown.
+- Cook them for about 3 minutes on medium-high heat.
+Both sides should be cooked until they turn golden brown.
+Add more oil if needed to make more pancakes.

 - Enjoy!